silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

           fields:
             title:
               property: Title
             content: true # Shorthand.
-This is equavalent to the title example above
+This is equivalent to the title example above
             term_ids:
               property: Terms.ID # An array of IDs
               options: